With the Xbox Series X & S out for just over two years, there have been plenty of new accessories have been launched.

 The clip easily snaps on to your Xbox controller and can help keep your phone secure when using Project xCloud.
 There are two points of articulation up to 220-degrees.

-There’s also a whole bunch of cheaper game clips available on Amazon.ca that vary in price.
+There are also a whole bunch of cheaper game clips available on Amazon.ca that vary in price.

 Back in 2018, Microsoft added support to control your Xbox One using Amazon Alexa.
 Then in 2019, they added support for Google Assistant voice control of your Xbox One.